 Gabor Mate’s Compassionate Inquiry in Action: An Experiential Course for the Healing of Deep Traumatic Wounds

-Treating Complex Trauma with Internal Family Systems (IFS)
+Treating Complex Trauma with Internal Family Systems (IFS) by Dr. Frank Anderson

 Complete IFS Therapy Immersion: Integrating the Internal Family Systems (IFS) Model Across Clinical Applications